kevinjl321/usaco/README.md

 Some problems I could not solve on my own so algorithms from the editorials were implemented instead.

-To run the code, see tutorial: https://code.visualstudio.com/docs/cpp/config-mingw
+To run or test the code, see tutorial: https://code.visualstudio.com/docs/cpp/config-mingw